python/cpython/Doc/library/urllib.request.rst

    The *cadefault* parameter is ignored.

-   This function always returns an object which can work as :term:`context manager` and has methods such as
+   This function always returns an object which can work as a :term:`context manager` and has methods such as

    * :meth:`~urllib.response.addinfourl.geturl` --- return the URL of the resource retrieved,